jimmlucas/DVT-WGS/README.md

 [![Issues][issues-shield]][issues-url]
 [![license-shield]][license-url]

-Nextflow- Evolutionary divergence time / Divergence time estimation using WGS.
+Nextflow- Evolutionary divergence time / Divergence Time estimation using SNPs.
 Pipeline for standardised Quality analisis, mapping and variant calls on yeast genomes.
 The pipeline take input: fastqs, followed by hard filtering and outputs: html, bams, and gvcfs for joint genotyping.

 ## Process: